-The primary treatment process in an ATS is coagulation and flocculation.
-ATS operate on the principle that the added coagulant is bound to suspended sediment, forming floc, which is gravitationally settled in tanks or a basin, or removed by sand filters.
+The primary treatment process in an active treatment system is coagulation and flocculation.
+Active treatment system operate on the principle that the added coagulant is bound to suspended sediment, forming floc, which is gravitationally settled in tanks or a basin, or removed by sand filters.
 A typical installation utilizes an injection pump upstream from the clarifier tank, basin, or sand filters, which is electronically metered to both flow rate and suspended solids level of the influent, assuring a constant dose.
 The coagulant mixes and reacts with the influent, forming a dense floc.
 The floc may be removed by gravitational setting in a clarifier tank or basin, or by filtration.
 Water from the clarifier tank, basin, or sand filters may be routed through cartridge(s) and/or bag filters for final polishing.
 Vendor-specific systems use various methods of dose control, sediment and floc removal, filtration, etc., that are detailed in project-specific documentation.
 The particular coagulant and/or flocculant used for a given project is determined based on the site water chemistry because the coagulants are specific in their reactions with various types of sediments.
 Appropriate selection of dosage must be carefully matched to the characteristics of each site.
-This General Permit prohibits the operation of an ATS or the batch storage to cause an uncontrolled release of chemicals used during the flocculation, coagulation, and/or filtration process for suspended sediment particles because these chemicals can negatively affect the beneficial uses of receiving waters and/or degrade water quality (e.g., acute and chronic toxicity).
+This General Permit prohibits the operation of an active treatment system or the batch storage to cause an uncontrolled release of chemicals used during the flocculation, coagulation, and/or filtration process for suspended sediment particles because these chemicals can negatively affect the beneficial uses of receiving waters and/or degrade water quality (e.g., acute and chronic toxicity).

-ATS are operated in two differing modes, batch or flow-through.
+Active treatment system are operated in two differing modes, batch or flow-through.
 Batch treatment can be defined as Pump-Treat-Hold-Test-Release.
 In batch treatment, water is held in a basin or tank, and is not discharged until treatment is complete.
 Batch treatment involves holding or recirculating the treated water in a holding basin or tank(s) until treatment is complete or the basin or storage tank(s) is full.
-In flow-through treatment, water is pumped into the ATS directly from the runoff collection system or stormwater holding pond, where it is treated and filtered as it flows through the system and is then directly discharged.
+In flow-through treatment, water is pumped into the active treatment system directly from the runoff collection system or stormwater holding pond, where it is treated and filtered as it flows through the system and is then directly discharged.
 “Flow-through treatment” is also referred to as “continuous treatment.”

-2. Active Treatment System Effluent Standards
+I.S.2.
+Active Treatment System Effluent Standards

-This General Permit requires discharges of stormwater associated with construction activity that undergo active treatment to comply with special operational and effluent limitations to ensure that these discharges do not adversely affect the beneficial uses of the receiving waters or cause degradation of their water quality and establishes numeric effluent limitations (NELs) for discharges from construction sites that utilize an ATS.
-An exceedance of the ATS numeric effluent limitation constitutes a General Permit violation.
+This General Permit requires discharges of stormwater associated with construction activity that undergo active treatment to comply with special operational and effluent limitations to ensure that these discharges do not adversely affect the beneficial uses of the receiving waters or cause degradation of their water quality and establishes numeric effluent limitations for discharges from construction sites that utilize an active treatment system.
+An exceedance of the active treatment system numeric effluent limitation constitutes a General Permit violation.
 These systems lend themselves to technology-based numeric effluent limitations for turbidity and pH because of their known reliable treatment.
 Advanced systems have been in use in some form since the mid-1990s.
-An ATS is considered reliable, can consistently produce a discharge of less than 10 NTU, and has been used successfully at many sites in several states since 1995 to reduce turbidity to very low levels.
+An active treatment system is considered reliable, can consistently produce a discharge of less than 10 NTU, and has been used successfully at many sites in several states since 1995 to reduce turbidity to very low levels.